Skip to content

 This field is for validation purposes and should be left unchanged.

-Mobile app engagement isn’t just a metric.
 If you look at the data, only 26% of users return to an app after the first day, and just 7% are still active after 30 days.

 That’s what you’re up against when you launch a mobile product.
 And in most cases, it’s not because the product is broken.
 It’s because users don’t get to value quickly enough or don’t build a habit around it.

-As a product manager, I’ve made the mistake of focusing too much on shipping velocity.
-I’ve learned that engagement isn’t something you layer on later.
-It has to be designed into the product from day one, starting with onboarding and continuing through every feature a user touches.
+Engagement has to be designed into the product from day one, starting with onboarding and continuing through every feature a user touches.

 In this guide, I’ll walk through eight strategies we’ve used at Userpilot to increase mobile app engagement and foster customer loyalty across mobile products.

-Why is it important to increase mobile app engagement?
+Why is mobile app engagement important?

 I use engagement data to spot real patterns: what users care about, where they’re dropping off, and which features quietly succeed without fanfare.
 It’s the difference between guessing and knowing what to build next.